-Educational programs aimed at improving the knowledge above the warning signs and symptoms of IMD aim to reduce the time between the onset of the discusse and the establishment of the appropriate treatment.
+Educational programs aimed at improving the knowledge about the warning signs and symptoms of IMD aim to reduce the time between the onset of the discuse and the establishment of the appropriate treatment.
 The aim of this question is to know how they impact on the prognosis of the IMD.

-The SIGN CPG found no scientific evidence for a wering the question and Case proposes a recommendation for future research.
+The SIGN CPG found no scientific evidence for asswering the question and proposes a recommendation for future research.